google/bms-toolkit/README.md

      gsutil mb -b on gs://installation-media-1234
      ```
 1. [Download software](/docs/user-guide.md#downloading-and-staging-the-oracle-software) from Oracle and populate the bucket.
 Use [check-swlib.sh](/docs/user-guide.md#validating-media) to determine which files are required for your Oracle version.
-1. Create an SSH key, and populate to an Anisble user on each database host.
+1. Create an SSH key, and populate to an Ansible user on each database host.
 1. Create a JSON file `db1_asm.json` with ASM disk devices:
     ```json
     [{